theideasmith/dynamic-Platform/README.md

     #import "roundedGround.h"

 Add this line of code in your onEnter, didLoadFromCCB, or a custom setup method.
-Replace [self level] with the name of the content-node in your game.
+Replace <code>[self level]</code> with the name of the content-node in your game.

     className = [NSString stringWithFormat:@"%s",class_getName([groundEdgeNode class])];//Not roundedGround
        NSArray *roundedGrounds = [self nodeWithClass:className withArray:level.children childrenOf:[self level]];